 program budgets and to project the number of PMF hires in the

-- Reimburse the PMF Program Office the placement fee for costs
+- Submit to the PMF Program Office the reimbursement fee for

 - Conduct an agency onboarding (orientation) on mission and

 structure as early as possible for all newly hired Fellows.

 - Complete a Pathways PMF Program Participant Agreement between

 - Establish policies and criteria for the promotion of Fellows

 - Certify the Fellow's completion of the Program by the agency's